A/Prof Steven Lane

-Steven received his first Cure Cancer Australia grant in 2014.
+Steven received his first Cure Cancer Australia grant in 2011 (co-funded with the Leukaemia Foundation and supported by The Can Too Foundation), then a second grant in 2014.
 This support proved to be “a complete game-changer for the laboratory”, he says.

 His team examined ways to kill leukaemia cells by destabilising their genetic material.
 They showed that an enzyme in cells known as telomerase was able to kill leukaemia cells with minimal effects on normal blood counts.

 The team is now working on a drug that targets telomerase and hope this may lead to a new clinical trial for treating patients with leukaemia within the year.